Frequently Asked Questions About PrTMS

 Am I qualified for PrTMS?

-PrTMS can be used to help with a wide variety of conditions, including those that have not responded to medication in the past.
+PrTMS has been used in patients with a wide variety of conditions, including those that may not have responded to medication in the past.
 Talk to your doctor to see if PrTMS is right for you.

 Is everyone a candidate for treatment?